kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-08-03-international-womens-day.md

 category : seminar
 tags :  feminism technology leadership womeninstem
 ---
+# Presenting on Women in Tech for International Women's Day

 I was invited to talk to a group of high-school students for International Women's Day at [Casey Tech School][1] in 2023.
 I invite you to check out the [Google Slides][2] I presented for this event if you're interested, but all content will be covered below in a similar format.